yageek/lambert-objc/README.md

-# Description
+# lambert-objc

-Lambert-objc is an Objective-C wrapper for the C lambert library
+An Objective-C wrapper for the C lambert library

 # Installation
 ## Cocoapods